 This post may include affiliate links.
 Thank you for your support.

 This is the only BBQ Dry Rub recipe you’ll ever need!
 This homemade spice rub is an all-purpose blend of sweet, savory and spicy barbecue seasonings.
-It’s so simple to make and perfect for all of your grilling and barbecue needs!
+It’s so simple to make and perfect for all of your grilling and barbecue needs.
+Endlessly versatile, simply sprinkle this seasoning over everything from beef or pork to chicken, fish, or veggies, and await on a beautiful explosion of American BBQ flavor!

 Table of Contents

-Homemade BBQ Dry Rub
+About this homemade BBQ Dry Rub

 This homemade spice blend is the perfect way to infuse bold barbecue flavor into meats, pork, chicken, seafood, vegetables and more!